Top Ethical Fashion Certifications: A Guide to Recognizing Truly Sustainable Brands

 bluesign approved

-The Bluesign standard is awarded to textile manufacturers who provide a safe working condition for their employees and who work to minimize their ecological footprint.
+The bluesign standard is awarded to textile manufacturers who provide a safe working condition for their employees and who work to minimize their ecological footprint.
 Bluesign takes the environmental impact of all steps in textile manufacturing into account.
-From waterway pollution to air pollution, Bluesign certified textiles keep workers, consumers, and surrounding communities safe.

-The Standard 100 is set by Oeko-Tex (International Association for Research and Testing in the Field of Textile and Leather Ecology).
+The STANDARD 100 is set by OEKO-TEX (International Association for Research and Testing in the Field of Textile and Leather Ecology).
 This is a standard that ensures materials used in textile manufacturing are not harmful to humans.
-By monitoring and assessing dyes, fabrics, chemicals, and other manufacturing materials, the Standard 100 ensures consumer and worker safety.
+By monitoring and assessing dyes, fabrics, chemicals, and other manufacturing materials, the STANDARD 100 ensures consumer and worker safety.

 Global Recycled Standard

 The Global Recycled Standard or GRS is an international, voluntary standard enforced by the Textile Exchange that tracks recycled raw materials throughout the supply chain.
-With the goal of enforcing and ensuring that at least 5% of recycled products are actually used in products that claim to contain them, the GRS works to provide consumers with the assurance and confidence to make informed decisions.ย
+With the goal of enforcing and ensuring that at least 5% of recycled products are actually used in products that claim to contain them, the GRS works to provide consumers with the assurance and confidence to make informed decisions.

 Takeaways: GRS is a good way for consumers to know the products they are buying actually contain recycled materials.